veggiedefender/steamlog/README.md

 password.
 Just run `base64 -w 0 /dev/urandom` (the `-w 0` strips newlines) for a bit and copy and paste a sizeable chunk into your config.

-Then just run the dev server with `python run.py`.
+Then just run the dev server with `./run.py`.

 You can deploy this behind [nginx](https://www.nginx.com/) with this [nice guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04)